 The National Flood Insurance Act of 1968 contained a specific cap on the NFIP's borrowing authority.
 The cap originally was \$1 billion.
 In 1996, Congress raised it to \$1.5 billion.
 10 After the catastrophic claims from the 2005 hurricanes, Congress raised the borrowing authority several times.
 In 2013, it was increased from \$20.725 billion to \$30.425 billion in response to claims from Superstorm Sandy.
 The amount that NFIP borrows from the U.S. Treasury cannot exceed the existing cap.
 When NFIP borrowing approaches the existing cap, the NFIP warns the WYO companies and the NFIP servicing agent to be prepared to stop processing claims and other payments related to their flood programs.
-As of November 2017, FEMA owed the Treasury \$21 billion.
-Following the storms of 2017, Congress accepted the Office of Management and Budget's request for forgiveness (cancellation) of \$16 billion of that outstanding debt, instead of raising the NFIP's debt ceiling, in order to fund the payment of new claims.
-There have been proposals to forgive most of the long-term debt which would return the Program's focus to using current revenues to fund payment of future losses.12
+As of March 2016, FEMA owed the Treasury \$23 billion.
+Recently, there have been legislative proposals to forgive the \$23 billion debt, which would return the focus to using current revenues to fund payment of future losses.

-&#x27;National Flood Insurance Program: Reauthorization Guidance"; FEMA website; accessed on April 4, 2017.
+9 &quot;National Flood Insurance Program: Reauthorization Guidance"; FEMA website; accessed on April 4, 2017.

-"U.S. Code-Title 42.
+10 "U.S. Code-Title 42.
 The Public Health and Welfare.
 Chapter 50, Subchapter I, Section 4016, Amendments, 1996 - Subsection (a)(2)"; FindLaw website; accessed on April 4, 2017.

-H.R.41-To temporarily increase the borrowing authority of the Federal Emergency Management Agency for carrying out the National Flood Insurance Program; 113th United States Congress; January 6, 2013.
+11 H.R.41-To temporarily increase the borrowing authority of the Federal Emergency Management Agency for carrying out the National Flood Insurance Program; 113th United States Congress; January 6, 2013.